ECOTONES 4: Kolkata, 12-15 Dec 2018

 c) performative / auto-ethnographic — first-person accounts of people who have either arrived or transited through the area driven by a diversity of reasons ranging from those of livelihood, to that of natural and man-made calamities.

-We hope the strong regional focus will give a specificity to the conference, which may then be useful in comprehending the patterns of human behaviour and history so as to arrive at theoretical or thematic understanding of ecotone areas, in Bengal and elsewhere.
+We trust the strong regional focus will give a specificity to the conference, which may then be useful in comprehending the patterns of human behaviour and history to arrive at theoretical or thematic understanding of ecotone areas, in Bengal and elsewhere.

-We invite scholars for a 20-minute presentation of their papers, followed by discussion time.
+We invite contributors to upload their proposals (a 250-word abstract, title, author’s name, a 150-word bio, and contact) to this conference website.
+Each presentation will be 20 minutes (followed by discussion time).
 All methodological and theoretical approaches are welcomed.
 We also invite creative interventions suggesting fresh topics.
-The proposal should include name, title of Paper/Presentation including a suggested theme, a 250-word description, and a short biography with contact information (150 words).
-A selection of papers will be considered for publication at the conclusion of the series of Ecotones events in 2019.
+A selection of papers will be considered for publication at the conclusion of the series of ‘Ecotones’ events.

-Prof. Sucheta Bhattacharya, Department of Comp Lit, Jadavpur University email@example.com
+Prof. Sucheta Bhattacharya, Department of Comparative Literature, Jadavpur University